sonic-net/DASH/documentation/private-link-service/private-link-service.md

    | entry_attr.SAI_OUTBOUND_ROUTING_ENTRY_ATTR_METER_CLASS | `sai_uint16_t` | 60001 |

 7. **Metering**: The last action we need to do is to find the corresponding metering rule.
-8. **ConnTrack Update**: Both forwarding and reverse flows will be created by this stage.
+8. **Conntrack Update**: Both forwarding and reverse flows will be created by this stage.
 9. **Metering Update**: Metering update will update the metering counter based on the rules that we found before.
 10. **Underlay routing**: Underlay routing will move the packet to the right port and forward it out.